Codium-ai/pr-agent/Usage.md

 3. Enabling PR-Agent tools to run automatically when a new PR is opened

 See the [installation guide](/INSTALL.md) for instructions on how to setup your own PR-Agent.

-Specifically, CLI commands can be issued by invoking a pre-built [docker image](/INSTALL.md#running-from-source), or by invoking a [locally cloned repo](INSTALL.md#method-2-run-from-source)
+Specifically, CLI commands can be issued by invoking a pre-built [docker image](/INSTALL.md#running-from-source), or by invoking a [locally cloned repo](INSTALL.md#method-2-run-from-source).

 For online usage, you will need to setup either a [GitHub App](INSTALL.md#method-5-run-as-a-github-app), or a [GitHub Action](INSTALL.md#method-3-run-as-a-github-action).
 GitHub App and GitHub Action also enable to run PR-Agent specific tool automatically when a new PR is opened.

 #### The configuration file
-The different tools and sub-tools used by CodiumAI PR-Agent are adjustable via the **[configuration file](pr_agent/settings/configuration.toml)**
+The different tools and sub-tools used by CodiumAI PR-Agent are adjustable via the **[configuration file](pr_agent/settings/configuration.toml)**.
 In addition to general configuration options, each tool has its own configurations.
-For example, the `review` tool will use parameters from the `[pr_reviewer]` section in the [configuration file](/pr_agent/settings/configuration.toml#L16)
+For example, the `review` tool will use parameters from the [pr_reviewer](/pr_agent/settings/configuration.toml#L16) section in the configuration file.

 **git provider:**
 The [git_provider](pr_agent/settings/configuration.toml#L4) field in the configuration file determines the GIT provider that will be used by PR-Agent.
 Currently, the following providers are supported: